2026 Guide to Fence Laws in Maryland

 Conclusion

-Before starting your fence project, make sure to check out Baltimore City's website for fence construction information.
+Before starting your fence project, make sure to check out your city's website for fence construction information.
 Also contact your HOA if you have one.
 Each city can have different regulations, and every HOA has the potential to have their own specific rules about fences.
 You'll need to be familiar with these to find out if the fence you want to build is allowed, or requires a permit or special review.

 And remember, check out your local ordinances in Baltimore County, Howard County or Anne Arundel County if your home is located in any of those, because they could be slightly different.